Combodo/iTop/readme.txt

 Data model fixes/changes
 ------------------------
-Added VLANs on Subnet and Physical Interfaces
-Added a version for Documents
+Added VLANs on Subnet and Physical Interfaces (user rights: Configuration Managers) Added a version for Documents
 #800 No need to track that last update has changed each time the ticket gets updated (common to all types of tickets)
 Prevent Support agent to create ticket for obsolete Services and Service sub categories